Child Custody Attorney Carmel & Indianapolis

 Going through a divorce when the two of you share a child or children together is much more complicated than most other forms of divorce.
 Not only do you and your ex-spouse need to think about what benefits you two the most, but you have to now think about what is right for your children.

-Instead of facing this troubling time alone, or trying to force yourself to work with an ex you might want nothing to do with, allow our Carmel child custody lawyers from Hollingsworth Roberts Means to come to your assistance.
+Instead of facing this troubling time alone, or trying to force yourself to work with an ex you might want nothing to do with, allow our Carmel and Indianapolis child custody lawyers from Hollingsworth Roberts Means to come to your assistance.
 In addition to creating custody, support, and visitation orders, we can also assist with modifying custody and modifying support orders.
 Established in 2004 and comprised of an eclectic team of diverse minds, we believe we should be your first choice for legal counsel.

 Dial 317.DIVORCE to set up a consultation with us today.